A 3-Step Process for Activating Project Stakeholders

-The Project Management Institute offers some sobering statistics: Only 26% of projects meet their objectives.
-Numerous factors contribute to project failure, but one of the most common is ineffective stakeholder management.
-Too often, project managers fail to include essential stakeholders, don’t take a strategic approach to stakeholder management or communicate with stakeholders ineffectively.
+The Project Management Institute offers some sobering news: Most projects fail to meet their business objectives.
+Numerous factors contribute to project failure, but one of the most common explanations is ineffective stakeholder management.
+Too often, project managers fail to include essential stakeholders, don’t take a strategic approach to stakeholder management or communicate ideas ineffectively with stakeholders.
 Change management experts emphasize the importance of engaging stakeholders appropriately (i.e., in a way that maximizes stakeholders contribution, while minimizing the time commitment) throughout a project’s life cycle.

 How do you gain stakeholder support and successfully manage stakeholder involvement?
 We recommend a simple 3-step process.